KseniiaRyuma/TFC4BonAWS/docs/slides/aws/terraform-cloud/index.md

 ---
 name: Introductions
 # Introductions
-- Your Name
+- Name: Kseniia Ryuma
-- Job Title
+- Job Title: Solution Engineer @HashiCorp
-- Automation Experience
+- First time to be introduced to Terraform: 8 months ago
-- Favorite Text Editor
+- Favorite Text Editor: Visual Studio Code

 ???
 **Let's start with introductions.
-Give us your name, job title, any automation experience, and finally your favorite text editor.
-There are no wrong answers here.
-Except for Notepad.
-Notepad++ is ok though.**

-If your audience is less than 25 people you can quickly go through the room and ask everyone to introduce themselves.
-The text editor question is a fun ice breaker, and it also gives you a quick barometer on how skilled your students will be at writing and editing code.

-**You don't need to be an expert at vi to use Terraform.
-Today during the hands-on labs we'll be using Visual Studio Code or vim to edit some files.**

-Now introduce yourself, tell a story, give the audience something to think about.
-If you don't have a story borrow someone else's: https://www.youtube.com/watch?v=h970ZBgKINg
+My name is Kseniia Ryuma and I am a Solution Engoneer at HashiCorp.
+During my proffesional carreer I had worked on Smart Contracts, Orcacle Cloud Integration platform, and about 8 months ago I was introduced to Terraform.**

+**Now I am going to show a poll where you can tell us how much you know Terraform.
+That answer will help us to get to know you better**

+**For this workshop you don't need to be an expert in AWS or Terraform.
+All the material you need, to successfully complete labs, you are going to be given during the leacture, so pay attention:)**

 ---
 name: tfc-link-to-slide-deck